sillyhatday/GAMEBOY-MBC5-DUAL-4_8MB/README.md

 ![image](https://github.com/sillyhatday/GAMEBOY-FLASHCART-MBC5-DUAL-FLASH-4-8MB/assets/65309612/58a8015d-0c31-4e0b-aa61-b199808d9987)
 ![image2](https://github.com/sillyhatday/GAMEBOY-FLASHCART-MBC5-DUAL-FLASH-4-8MB/assets/65309612/e59a21e6-7a26-43a1-b3d7-ffb42e88c59d)

-3D render of the attached gerbers
+3D render of the attached gerbers.

 Thanks to Jamo for helping test this prototype, Lesserkuma who helped setup FlashGBX and Modded Gameboy Gameboy Club for even giving me the idea in the first place.